 Now you’ve confirmed you have at least 30 minutes to spare, you enter phase 2 – choosing “relaxing bath products”.

 However, if you’re feeling a bit adventurous, you can use the following household items to create a relaxing bath.

 How To Run The Perfect Bath

 Now we have all the above available to us, including having at least 30 minutes spare.
-Here come’s probably the most important part of any successful bath.
+Here comes the most important part of any successful bath.
 Running it.

-- Ensure the bath is hot enough, but not too hot – You don’t want to get in the bath and scold yourself.
-Ensure the bath water is warm enough that it won’t go cold anytime soon – feeling the water getting cold after being in it for just 5 minutes can ruin the whole thing – but don’t go to hot either, as you can burn yourself, dry out your skin, or even pass out.
+You don’t want to get in the bath and scold yourself.
+Ensure the bathwater is warm enough that it won’t go cold anytime soon – feeling the water getting cold after being in it for just 5 minutes can ruin the whole thing – but don’t go too hot either, as you can burn yourself, dry out your skin, or even pass out.

 How to take a bath properly

 Taking a bath properly and having a bath are two completely different things. taking a bath properly takes some serious thought, and isn’t something that should be rushed.
 Below are 7 easy steps on how to take a bath properly.